howardwu35/SIEM-Honeypot-Project/README.md

 ---

-This home lab project demonstrates how to deploy an Azure Virtual Machine exposed to the internet to attract attackers from around the world.
-We will use Azure Log Analytics Workspace and Security Information and Event Management (SIEM) tools to monitor malicious activity and analyze the incoming attack vectors in real-time.
+This project provides a comprehensive walkthrough of using Microsoft Azure to deploy a Windows 10 virtual machine (VM) in the cloud, configured for internet accessibility.
+The setup employs Azure Log Analytics Workspace, Microsoft Defender for Cloud, and Microsoft Sentinel to collect, aggregate, and visualize security-related data.
+Specifically, PowerShell is used to monitor Event Viewer on the exposed VM, focusing on EventID 4625, which tracks failed logon attempts.
+This log data is directed to a logfile, and the PowerShell script sends the IP addresses of failed logons to IPgeolocation.io via an API.
+The geolocation data is then utilized in Microsoft Sentinel to map the origins of these login attempts, enhancing security visibility.
+This project illustrates effective use of Azure’s cloud security and monitoring tools for real-time threat detection and analysis.

 ---